GuDaStudio/codexmcp/docs/README_EN.md

   4. Invocation Standards

   **Must comply**:
+  - **【Important】Before using the mcp__codex__codex tool, first use the Read tool to read the `.codex-profile` file in the project root directory.
+If the file exists, pass its content as the profile parameter; if not, pass None or omit the parameter.**
   - Every time you call the Codex tool, you must save the returned SESSION_ID for subsequent conversations
   - The cd parameter must point to an existing directory, otherwise the tool will fail silently
   - Strictly prohibit Codex from making actual code modifications; use sandbox="read-only" to prevent accidents, and require Codex to provide only unified diff patches